Chukat: Numbers chapter 19

+Maimonides noted that a dead body communicates uncleanliness very easily to those under the same roof, especially to relatives.
+Noting further how scarce red heifers have been, Maimonides concluded that the easier that something communicates uncleanliness, the more difficult is its purification.

 Maimonides taught that nine red heifers were offered from the time that the Israelites were commanded to fulfill the commandment until the time when the Temple was destroyed a second time.
 Moses brought the first, Ezra brought the second, seven others were offered until the destruction of the Second Temple, and the Messiah will bring the tenth.